kmx-io/kmx-io.github.io/index.md

 #### 2.4.1 [cl-facts](https://github.com/facts-db/cl-facts)
 [![(cl-facts)](https://avatars0.githubusercontent.com/u/38696724?u=74a549e6adb7e60bbfaa9f2088a8b2d81816c58e&v=4&s=96)](https://github.com/facts-db/cl-facts)

-[facts-db](https://github.com/facts-db) is an in-memory graph database implemented in various languages.
+[facts-db](https://github.com/facts-db) is a very fast, concurrent, in-memory, graph database (triple store) implemented in various languages.
+With facts-db you can represent and structure any kind of data without a schema.
+Join queries are considered the norm in a graph database.

 [cl-facts](https://github.com/facts-db/cl-facts) is a Common Lisp implementation of facts-db.
+It is available under the ISC license.

 #### 2.4.2 cffi-posix
 [![(cffi-posix)](https://avatars3.githubusercontent.com/u/28656020?s=96)](https://github.com/cffi-posix)